Thoughts

 Wang’s Rackets: From Viscaria to Hurricane King

-If you’ve watched Wang Chuqin play, you already know it’s wild.
-Fast loops, nasty spin, and full of fire.
+If you’ve watched Wang Chuqin play, you already know it’s wild, fast loops, nasty spin, and full of fire.
 A big part of that is his finely tuned weapon: the racket.
-And just like his playstyle, Wang’s racket setup has gone through some serious changes over the years.
+And just like his playstyle, Wang’s racket setup has gone through some profound changes over the years.

 This post is all about what makes a pro racket, how Wang’s gear has evolved, and a few stories along the way, some cool and some kinda painful.
 Let’s get into it.